daliso/svhn/README.md

 - This will load the preprocessed image files, train the neural network and periodically write results to a log file.

 SVHN_CNN-Predictions.ipynb
 - This will load raw images from a specified folder (see configuration of the folder at beginning of notebook) and run predictions on them (these will be displayed at bottom).
-This has been design to ideally work with 9 images at a time.
+This has been designed to ideally work with 9 images at a time.